greenwyrt/plover2CAT/user_manual.md

 Entries will show up to the ten most common/recent entries for which the suggestion source has suggested an alternative outline thrice before.

-The truly nitty-gritty: for users who have a custom output format defined for Tapey Tape, if `%s` is part of the format, the suggestions should be extracted properly as the regex relies on the presence of the two spaces and `>` before a suggestion.
+The truly nitty-gritty: for users who have a custom output format defined for Tapey Tape, if `%s` is part of the format, the suggestions should be extracted properly as the regex relies on the presence of the two spaces and `>` before a suggestion. clippy_2 support relies on the default ANSI coloring of the suggestions.

 ### Reveal Steno